In this tutorial, we will describe how to copy a formula in excel.

 Result outlined below

-How to Copy Excel Formula Down a Column Using Fill Handle?
+How to Copy Formula to entire column using Fill Handle?

 Step-1: Prepare a data table